 How do I make sure my Chihuahua is healthy?

-Preventive care is crucial in ensuring your Chihuahua lives a long, happy life.
+Preventive care is crucial in ensuring your Chihuahua has a long, happy lifespan.
 Start by taking your Chihuahua to regular veterinary appointments to make sure they are healthy and screened for potential health problems.

 Like many pure bred dog breeds, Chihuahuas are prone to unique health problems.
 According to the Veterinary Centers of America, Chihuahuas can be prone to obesity, which may go unnoticed if they have a longer coat.
 Like many small dog breeds, Chihuahuas can also be prone to hypoglycemia, or low blood sugar.
 Frequent meals may be necessary to counteract blood sugar crashes.
 Other common Chihuahua health issues include urinary stones, luxating patellas, and cancer.